-Data Classification for Compliance Regulations: GDPR, HIPAA, PCI DSS and More
+Data Classification for Compliance Regulations: GDPR, PCI DSS and More

 Learn how to effectively classify data for GDPR, HIPAA, PCI DSS and other compliance regulations.
 Discover the importance of data classification, best practices, and how Metomic can streamline the process.
 Protect your sensitive information and avoid costly fines.

-• Data classification enables organisations to identify, manage, and protect sensitive information more effectively.
+Data classification enables organisations to identify, manage, and protect sensitive information stored in SaaS applications more effectively

 Effective data classification is crucial for compliance with data protection regulations like GDPR and HIPAA—and beyond—amid rising concerns over data breaches and privacy.